Douw Aturure Airport: History

 On 23 April 2019, a building at the old Nabire airport caught fire.
 There were no casualties, and the operations of the airport following the fire were unaffected.

-On 23 November 2023, President Joko Widodo inaugurated the new Douw Aturure Airport alongside Siboru Fakfak Airport.
-Construction of the new airport took two years from 2020 to 2022, with the runway length of 1600 m and an area of 6,320 m^{2}, capable of serving 289,700 passengers each year.
+On 23 November 2023, President Joko Widodo inaugurated the new Douw Aturure Airport alongside Siboru Airport in Fakfak.
+Construction of the new airport took two years from 2020 to 2022.
+In total, the construction of the airport cost approximately Rp 671.54 billion, funded through the state budget (APBN).

 The airport sustained damage from a magnitude 6.6 earthquake on 19 September 2025.